shabiel/personal-website/articles/floss-weekly.rst

 OSEHRA runs a large amount of working groups on various aspects of the software;
 and we can talk about on how to participate if you want to.

-OSEHRA is a realtive newcomer to the VistA Open Source Community, and there was some friction with WorldVistA; especially as regards licensing issues.
+OSEHRA is a relative newcomer to the VistA Open Source Community, and there was some friction with WorldVistA; especially as regards licensing issues.
 WorldVistA prefers copyleft licenses; whereas OSEHRA prefers non-copyleft licenses.
 The reasons for the license differences are easy to understand when you understand